4 Simple linear regression

 More specifically, we define the model as a function of the predictor X, Model=f(X), and error ϵ, such that

-The function f(X) that describes the relationship between the response and predictor variable is the regression model.
-This is the model we will fit in later sections using equations and R. The error, ϵ, is how much the actual value of the response Y deviates from the value produced by the regression model.
-There is some randomness in ϵ , because not all observations with the same value of X have the same value of Y. For example, not all movies with a critics score of 70 have the same audience score.
+The function f(X) that describes the relationship between the response and predictor variables is the regression model.
+This is the model we will fit in later sections using equations and software.
+The error, ϵ, is how much the actual value of the response Y deviates from the value produced by the regression model, f(X).
+There is some randomness in ϵ, because not all observations with the same value of X have the same value of Y. For example, not all movies with a critics score of 70 have the same audience score.

 is the general form of the equation to generate values of Y given values of X. In the context of simple linear regression, the function f(X) in is

-is the statistical model, also called the data-generating model.
-It is the population-level model that describes exactly how to generate the values of the response Y given values of the predictor in the population.
-In this model, β0 is called the intercept, β1 is called the slope, and σϵ2 is called the standard error.
+such that yi is the response for the ith observation, xi is he predictor for the ith observation, and ϵi is the error for the ith observation. is the statistical model, also called the data-generating model or population-level model.
+It is the theoretical form of the model that describes exactly how to generate the values of the response Y given values of the predictor in the population.
+The model coefficients are the intercept β0 and the slope β1.
+Theσϵ2 is called the standard error.
 In practice we don’t know the exact values of β0, β1, and σϵ2, so our goal is to use sample data to estimate these values.
-In the remainder of this chapter we’ll focus on estimating β0 and β1.
-We’ll discuss σϵ2 in more detail in .
+We will focus on the coefficients β0 and β1 in this chapter.
+We discuss estimating σϵ2 in .

 4.3.2 Evaluating whether SLR is appropriate

-Before doing any more calculations, we need to determine if the simple linear regression model is a reasonable choice for the data based on what we know about the data and what we’ve observed from the exploratory data analysis.
-We will evaluate the model fit more thoroughly in later analysis steps.
-The questions can help prevent going in a wrong analysis direction is a linear regression model is obviously not a good choice for the data.
+Before doing any more calculations, we need to determine if the simple linear regression model is a reasonable choice to summarize the relationship between the response variable and predictor variable based on what we know about the data and what we’ve observed from the exploratory data analysis.
+Determining this early on can help prevent going in a wrong analysis direction if a linear regression model is obviously not a good choice for the data.

 • Will a linear regression model be practically useful?
 Does quantifying and interpreting the relationship between the variables make sense in this scenario?